teemuatlut/TMC2130Stepper/README.md

 ## TODO:
 - [ ] Comments
-- [ ] Documentation
+- [x] Documentation
-- [ ] Examples
+- [x] Examples
-- [ ] Easy setup for NEMA17 with default settings
+- [x] Easy setup for NEMA17 with default settings
-- [ ] Convert functions returning 0/1 to boolean
+- [x] Convert functions returning 0/1 to boolean
 - [ ] Fritzing image of the wiring for an example setup

 ## Installation:
 Download the zip file from Github and extract it to

-\your-scetchbook-location>/libraries
+your-scetchbook-location/libraries

 and restart the IDE.

 or